 Travelling within the UK, the Republic of Ireland and the Channel Islands

-Although many COVID-19 restrictions have eased in the UK, there are several remaining rules and restrictions to help prevent the spread of the virus across the region.
+Although many COVID-19 restrictions have been eased in the UK - with July 19 being the ‘Freedom Day’ in England when all social restrictions were removed, there are several remaining rules and restrictions to help prevent the spread of the virus across the region.
 As tourism is reopened again in the UK, people can travel freely in the UK and the Common Travel Area, however, there are separate restrictions depending on where you travel from and to, and whether you need a rapid lateral flow COVID test before entering the area.
 As the Delta variation is spreading rapidly in England, it is advisable to stay updated on guidance and restrictions in places before you make any travel arrangements.
 These guidelines and restrictions for travel within the UK or within the CTA are updated regularly on the government websites, and we at CabinZero have gathered the information from the government websites here for a quick summary.

 Travelling within the UK During COVID-19: Travelling to or from England